 Two permanent clean water diversions (i.e. the southern and northern diversions) will be developed to collect and divert clean water in the three ephemeral drainage lines around disturbed areas at the mine site (Figure 3).
 As described in Section 6.1.3, these diversions will be designed, constructed and rehabilitated to be safe, stable and non-polluting.
-The design would consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
+The design will consider long term stability and compatibility with existing hydrological features, landforms and vegetation.
 The NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will also be considered during the design and construction of the permanent clean water diversions.
-In particular, the principles of natural stream design outlined in the NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land - Guidelines for Riparian Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land - Guidelines on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will be considered in the design and construction of the permanent clean water diversions.
+In particular, the principles of natural stream design outlined in the NRAR's (2018) Controlled Activities on Waterfront Land - Guidelines for Riparian Corridors on Waterfront Land will be considered in the design and construction of the permanent clean water diversions.

-In addition, although Clean TeQ will maximise the diversion of clean water around disturbed areas on-site (Section 5), the mine site is expected to reduce flows downstream of ML 1770 as runoff from disturbed areas will generally be collected and retained on-site in accordance with best practice management.
+In addition, although SEM will maximise the diversion of clean water around disturbed areas on-site (Section 5), the mine site is expected to reduce flows downstream of ML 1770 as runoff from disturbed areas will generally be collected and retained on-site in accordance with best practice management.